 There's also support for real-world performance through integrated sample editing and libraries.
 The Lower Zone combined window, new in Cubase 9, places both mixing and editing views on a single screen for those preferring parallel work patterns.

 Steinberg has a close working relationship with Yamaha, so Cubase is well supported in the hardware department.
 The Elements version frequently ships with hardware from both companies.

-Sonar membership introduces the subscription-style features, offering ongoing updates to the most current version of your DAW level.
+Sonar membership introduces subscription-style features, while offering ongoing updates to the most current version of your DAW level.

 Sonar is another of the recording studio-style DAW packages.
 Always a PC based product, this is not a digital performer's choice.
 This is a virtual studio with loads of features that make easy work of traditional style recording.

 Its AudioSnap functions process loops during the creation phases, but Sonar doesn't rival the better performance DAWs when it comes to playback, improvisation, and non-linear music making.

 At nearly every turn, Sonar invokes the mixing desk model.
 Console, channel strips, and ProChannel strips resemble their real-world hardware counterparts, but the interface is modular and customizable, so it adapts to nearly any workflow you can imagine.

 Supporting VST and DXi plug-ins, Sonar includes VST3 support, offering another level of sophistication and signal routing.
 Including both Addictive Drums 2 and Melodyne Essential, Sonar brings in some high-level third party products as well as its own collection of synths, amp simulators, and effects plug-ins.